HongyiDuan/PMG_SQL_Assessment_Hongyi-Duan/Report for the test.md

 | CA  | 	22569           | 	310        | 	1.37     | 	3                |
 | NY  | 	20028           | 	242        | 	1.21     | 	4                |

-#### Q 4.1.2 Version: First indicator, different scenario——> Impressions/clicks ratio, for each state and date
+#### Q 4.1.2 Version: First indicator, different scenario:Impressions/clicks ratio, for each state and date
 * Following a similar structure with Q 4.1.1, I have measured the same IC ratio, but the ratio right now is based on each state and each date.
 * The reason to include the date variable is to see the "fluctuations" of the IC ratio among the 5 day interval.
 Is it stable for each state or a state would have a very high IC ratio for one day and lower ones for the remaining.
 * I also rename the column to make them consistant with other codes in Question 4.